Patrick F. Taylor Science and Technology Academy

 Patrick F. Taylor Science & Technology Academy is a comprehensive college preparatory magnet school.
 In August 2004, the school opened with 7th and 8th grades and has grown to include 6th through 12th grades in recent years.

 PFTSTA is located in Avondale, Louisiana.
 Named after Patrick F. Taylor, this Sci-tech school currently has grades 6-12.
 The students are on a block schedule, four separate 90 minute (an hour and a half) courses a day that changes the following semester.
 The school campus is now located in a new facility on the Westbank in Avondale by the Alario Center, and each student is issued a school laptop on which to do classwork, projects, and homework.
-The school's current principal is Sharmeika Daniels.
+The school's current principal is Shawn Rome.

 History

 The school was started in 2002 as a half day specialty school called Jefferson Parish School for Science and Technology (JPSST).
 Students attending public schools in the parish would enroll in JPSST - they would attend their home-based school half a day and JPSST half a day - they were transported between their home-based school and JPSST by bus daily to attend either the morning or afternoon session (morning transportation there or afternoon transportation home were arranged or provided by students' parents).
 Starting off with only two grades (7th and 8th), the school soon became a full day magnet school by the 2005–2006 school year and was renamed Patrick F. Taylor Science and Technology Academy (PFTSTA), after Patrick F. Taylor, an oil business tycoon famous for creating the TOPS program (which helps pays college tuition for students who attain a minimum GPA and ACT score).
 Patrick Taylor's widow, Ms. Taylor, continues to play a close role in the development of the school.
 At the time, the school included 6th - 9th grade and was located in the Jefferson Parish Public School System special services building, occupying the entire second floor of the building.
 On August 29, 2005, only a few weeks into the school year, Hurricane Katrina struck the Gulf Coast, causing evacuations and New Orleans school closures.
 Students were able to keep in touch with their teachers and one another via internet using the discussion forums set up on the school's eBoard.
 The rest of the 2005–2006 school year continued with a smaller number of students, but still successfully.